onflow/flow-cli/CONTRIBUTING.md

 # Human Interaction

-Our interaction with CLI is done by executing CLI commands and passing arguments and flags which need to be consistent.
+Our interaction with the CLI is done by executing CLI commands and passing arguments and flags which need to be consistent.
 Consistency will allow interactions to be predictable and will with time feel natural even without resorting to reading instructions.